AI's suggestion - looks good, right?

 }

-Restart Claude Desktop - it will now have direct access to Ref through your NimbleTools deployment.
+Restart Claude Desktop - it will now have direct access to Ref through the MCP server.

 Tip: Open Claude settings → MCP Tools to verify that ref-tools-mcp is active.